fazleh2010/term-a-llod-demo/README.md

     "http://localhost:8080/initialize"
 ```
 a) Browser: Click the Browser button.
 You can see the terms in sorted alphabet order.
 The detail of a term can be seen by clicking it. \
-b) Sparql:  Click the Sparql button and then click the Query button for accessing your terminology through the SPARQL query.
+b) Sparql:  Click the Sparql button.
+You can access your terminology through the SPARQL query.

 ### Link your terminology
 4. Link your terminology with other terminology.
 For example, you want to link intaglio terminology with your terminology.
 The SPARQL endpoint of the intaglio terminology is https://webtentacle1.techfak.uni-bielefeld.de/tbx2rdf_intaglio/sparql